 Two-factor authentication (2FA) can be used to add an extra layer of security required to access the new Server Manager.
 First, users will enter user name and password, then they will be required to provide a temporary verification code generated by an application running on their smartphone.

 2FA is disabled by default.
-Each user can enable it by accessing the Two-factor authentication section under Settings page, then following these steps:
+Users can enable it by themselves, accessing the Two-factor authentication

 Recovery codes can be used instead of temporary codes if the user cannot access the 2FA application on the smartphone.
 Each recovery code is a one-time password and can be used only once.